 Other stuff I don't get - krill, tourists and other stuff, you know, like, well, yeah, like stuff basically - stuff.

-Tell your teacher that Antarctica is a continent and so it has just about every kind of landform there is.
+Tell your teacher that Antarctica is a continent and so it has just about every kind of landform there is, especially cold ones, so highlight those in your report.

 Cold, cold, cold, very cold, very cold, really cold, really cold, a bit cold*, cold, cold, very cold, really cold, etc.